shellyblum/book-store-angular5/README.md

 # To run this project:
 * npm install
 * ng serve

 ## go to: www.localhost:4200

-## Demo for this project: https://shellyblum.github.io/book-store-angular5/
+# Or you can use the following command to serve and open in browser:
+* ng serve --open